The platform

 Reports support screening and planning.
 They do not determine final site selection, project feasibility, funding approval, parcel ownership, cost, regulatory compliance, or community acceptance.

-123°F summer LST
+118.5°F summer LST

 Browser print-ready report

-Batch rows and metadata
+Batch audit rows and metadata

 Start with one tract or paste a whole study area.